oracle/graalpython/doc/IMPLEMENTATION_DETAILS.md

 ###### ExecutionContext.CallContext and ExecutionContext.CalleeContext

-If we're only calling between Python, we always pass our `PFrame.Reference` as implicit argument to any callees.
+If we're only calling between Python, we pass our `PFrame.Reference` as implicit argument to any callees.
 On entry, they will create their own `PFrame.Reference` as the next link in this backwards-connected linked-list.
-Usually the `PFrame.Reference` doesn't hold anything else, so this is pretty cheap even in the not inlined case.
+As an optimization, we use assumptions both on the calling node as well as on the callee root node to avoid passing the reference (in the caller) and linking it (on the callee side).
+This assumption is invalidated the first time the reference is actually needed.
+But even then, often the `PFrame.Reference` doesn't hold on to anything else, because it was only used for traversal, so this is pretty cheap even in the not inlined case.

 When an event forces the frame to materialize on the heap, the reference is filled.
 This is usually only the case when someone uses `sys._getframe` or